 - Sate of parents’ marriage or civil partnership.

 You should also take the following documents with you to the register office:

-- Identification: ie. passport, birth certificate, deed poll, driving licence, proof of address, Council Tax bill or marriage/civil partnership certificate;
+- Identification: ie. passport, birth certificate, deed poll, driving license, proof of address, Council Tax bill, or marriage/civil partnership certificate;

 - Proof of paternity from your partner if you are going on your own.